 SERVICE depicts a gathering of African-American leaders at the lunch counter of a store not unlike F.W.
 Woolworth in Greensboro.
 The artist, Colin Quashie, has featured the Greensboro Four—Joseph McNeil, David Richmond, Jibreel Khazan (formerly known as Ezell Blair, Jr.), and Franklin McCain—as chefs because, as Quashie explains, "they literally took possession of the lunch counter with their refusal to leave until served.
 By seeking service they were, by extension, serving a cause greater than themselves."

 The mural was dedicated on July 26, 2010, and is on display in the Knapp-Sanders Building on the campus of UNC-Chapel Hill.

-A poster of the mural is available for purchase on our website or at the School of Government Bookstore at the Knapp-Sanders Building.
 For information about publications related to some of the individuals and events featured in the mural, visit the UNC Press blog.

 The mural, a single 5' x 50' painting, visually consists of eight panels, each representing an event, place, or particular accomplishment in the history of North Carolina.

 Panel 1—Princeville, North Carolina

 Freedom Hill was a community of freed slaves following the Civil War.
 In 1885 it was renamed after ex-slave Turner Prince and incorporated as Princeville, NC.
 It is the oldest incorporated municipality of freed slaves in America.
 The Town Hall, originally a Rosenwald school, is now the community's African-American museum.